Find out if Your Online School is Accredited & Learn How to Spot a Fake

 Accrediting agencies are private organizations that work to ensure academic institutions within its jurisdiction meet acceptable levels of educational quality.
 These agencies can accredit schools at a national or international level, or they might focus on a specific region.

 Most colleges and universities in the United States receive their accreditation from a regional agency; this is known as institutional accreditation.
 Accrediting bodies may also accredit specific programs, which is known as programmatic accreditation.
-Remember, just because a program is accredited, that doesn't mean the school is and vice versa.
+Remember, just because a program is accredited, that doesn’t mean the school is and vice versa.
+One should also check to see if there are any specialized accreditations.

 In the United States, there are six primary regional accrediting agencies recognized by the U.S. Department of Education and/or the Council for Higher Education accreditation.